Derangements in Subspace Actions of Finite Classical Groups: Regular semisimple elements

 \item The large $n$ limiting proportion of strongly regular semisimple elements in $\Omega^{\pm}(2n,q)$ is equal to the limiting proportion in $SO^{\pm}(2n,q)$, and the difference between these proportions for a given $n$ is bounded independently of $q$.

 \end{enumerate} \end{theorem}

-\begin{proof} For the first part of the theorem, the group in question is $SO(2n+1,q)$ and has Weyl group the hyperoctahedral group $B_n$; each w corresponds to a product of signed cycles.
-Let $T_w$ be a maximal torus in G and decompose the space according to w; i.e. it is an orthogonal sum of a trivial 1-space and a space of even dimension $2d_i$ and either $T_w$ is irreducible on the $2d_i$ space (which is therefore of - type) or the space is of + type and the space splits as a direct sum of 2 subspaces of dimension $d_i$ and $T_w$ acts dually on them.
-Join together the spaces of the same type (the ``homogeneous'' components)-- that is where the $d_i$'s are equal and given that the type is the same.
-Note that the the characteristic polynomials of regular semisimple elements on different homogeneous pieces are relatively prime and thus one can treat each piece separately.
+\begin{proof} For the first part of the theorem, the group in question is $SO(2n+1,q)$ and has Weyl group the hyperoctahedral group $B_n$; each $w$ corresponds to a product of signed cycles.
+Let $T_w$ be a maximal torus in G and decompose the space according to $w$; i.e. it is an orthogonal sum $V_0 \perp V_1 \perp \ldots \perp V_r$ where $V_0$ is a $1$-space where $T_w$ is trivial and each $V_i$ has even dimension $2d_i$ where $T_w$ is irreducible on the $2d_i$ space (which is therefore of - type) or the space is of + type and the space splits as a direct sum of 2 subspaces of dimension $d_i$ and $T_w$ acts dually on them.

+For a given cycle length and type, let $U$ be the direct sum of all the $V_i$ with that given cycle length and type.
+We call $U$ a homogeneous piece.
+So $\dim U = 2d$ where $d =d_im$ for some $m \ge 1$.

-So suppose we have a homogeneous piece where the dimension is 2d of type $\epsilon$ and multiplicity m.
-We seek an element s in $T_w$ such that s has nontrivial spinor norm and if t is in $T_w$, then st is regular semisimple if and only if t is (for then this is a bijection between regular semisimple elements in $T_w$ with trivial and nontrivial spinor norm).
+We seek some homogeneous piece $U$ and an element $s$ in $T_w$ trivial on $U^{\perp}$ such that $s$ has nontrivial spinor norm and if $t$ is in $T_w$, then $st$ is regular semisimple if and only if $t$ is (for then this is a bijection between regular semisimple elements in $T_w$ with trivial and nontrivial spinor norm).

+Note that the the characteristic polynomials of regular semisimple elements on different homogeneous pieces are relatively prime and thus it suffices to check that $st$ is regular semisimple on $U$ if and only if $t$ is.

 By Lemma \ref{involution}, such an element exists provided that $T_w$ corresponds to a conjugacy class of signed permutations $w$ such that at least one of the following holds:

 \begin{enumerate} \item There is an even length negative cycle which occurs with odd multiplicity. \item There is an odd cycle length $>1$ with odd multiplicity and negative type and $q=1$ mod 4. \item There is an odd cycle length $>1$ with odd multiplicity and positive type and $q=3$ mod 4. \end{enumerate}